-How important are those preliminary ideas and sketches, however scrappy?
+How important are those preliminary ideas, logo briefs and sketches, however scrappy?

-Getting a good brief is incredibly important.
-Consider this the bones of your logo design; you want something fairly sturdy to start with, and the better your brief the less (or at least the less drastic) revisions your logo design should need to undergo.
-The brief should tell you what sort of thing the client wants, what you should avoid, preferred colours (particularly if there are brand ones to adhere to) and ideally a number of suggestions to start you off in the right direction.
+Getting a good questionnaire is incredibly important.
+Consider this the bones of your logo design.
+For instance, you want something fairly sturdy to start with, and the better your logo brief the less (or at least the less drastic) revisions your logo design should need to undergo.
+The brief should tell you what sort of thing the client wants.
+For instance, what you should avoid, preferred colours.
+Particularly if there are brand ones to adhere to and ideally a number of suggestions to start you off in the right direction.

-Many companies approach logo designers not just to create completely new logos but also to revamp their old ones (take a look at Scott Hansen’s attempt to rework the Playboy logo, for example).
-If a redesign is what’s required then time should be taken to study the current (or hopefully soon to be old) logo, with the client conveying in their brief exactly what they want kept and changed if at all possible.
+Furthermore, many companies approach logo designers not just to create completely new logos but also to revamp their old ones.
+That required a different kind of logo brief and draft.
+For instance, take a look at Scott Hansen’s attempt to rework the Playboy logo, for example.
+If a redesign is what’s required then time should be taken to study the current (or hopefully soon to be old) logo, with the client conveying in their logo brief exactly what they want kept and changed if at all possible.

-Brainstorming is an excellent opportunity for a designer to get all their ideas – as well as those of the client – down in order to mull them all over.
-Seeing all of your ideas written down can often help you better picture them in addition to helping you come up with new ones you might not have otherwise had.
+Brainstorming is an excellent opportunity for a designer to get all their ideas.
+As well as those of the client – down in order to mull them all over.
+Seeing all of your ideas written down can often help you better picture them so to draft your logo is an excellent idea.
+In addition to helping you come up with new ones you might not have otherwise had.

-You have to start drawing somewhere, and often the best way to kick start the actual logo design process proper is to simply put pen to paper (or perhaps stylus to tablet).
-As previously mentioned, initial sketches can really help in figuring out where you want to go with a logo, and are also useful for showing to the client in order to illustrate progress and make alterations if needs be.
+You have to start drawing somewhere, and often the best way to kick start the actual logo design process proper is to simply put pen to paper.
+As previously mentioned, initial sketches can really help in figuring out where you want to go with a logo .
+More so, also useful for showing to the client in order to illustrate progress and make alterations.

-Of course, the ultimate aim of the drafting process is to move you closer to the goal of having a design you feel is good enough to show the client.
-Ideally this is not one design but several, giving the client a choice between the various ideas you’ve been working on and thus allowing them to the select the one – or ones – they like best for further development.
+Of course, the ultimate aim to draft your logo is to move you closer to the goal of having a design you feel is good enough to show the client.
+Ideally this is not one design but several.
+Therefore, giving the client a choice between the various draft ideas you’ve been working on and thus allowing them to the select the one.
+Perhaps even several ones – they like best for further development.